Program of Study for J.D. Degree

 interest.
 The seminars available in any particular year will depend on the interests of students and a faculty member in a specific area of research.

-performed under the supervision of a faculty member under Law E500 and
+performed under the supervision of a faculty member under

 Several types of externships for credit are available, including those with: